intel/QAT_Engine/docs/limitations.md

   with ECDSA Ciphers in the QAT Software acceleration using multithread mode in the Haproxy application.
 This issue is not observed when using RSA ciphers or in multi-process mode.
-* SM3 is disabled by default due to performance drop observed in **mulithread scenario** for all ciphers suites due to the additional locks at engine_table_select introduced by engine digest registration in OpenSSL - [OpenSSL#18509][4]
+* SM3 is disabled by default due to performance drop observed in **multithread scenario** for all ciphers suites due to the additional locks at engine_table_select introduced by engine digest registration in OpenSSL - [OpenSSL#18509][4]
 * In Co-Existence mode, performance will drop for PKE algorithms compared with